Pork Tacos with Pineapple Sour Cream

 With pineapple guacamole.

 Lean seasoned pork on a grilled flour tortilla with black beans, white cheddar, homemade pico de gallo, shredded green leaf lettuce, pineapple guacamole and sour cream.
+I love pork tenderloin because it’s lean, flavorful, and can be quickly made in so many main dishes.

+These are really so, so good.
 It’s always a really good thing when you can pull from your recipe arsenal to be inspired to make something new.

 IMGP0799

-I also chose to go with sharp white cheese because I’m a tiny bit obsessed with Cabot’s White Oak Cheddar ; it just makes everything taste amazing.
+I also chose to go with sharp white cheese because I’m a tiny bit obsessed with Cabot’s White Oak Cheddar; it just makes everything taste amazing.

 It’s so sharp, and I think it compliments the spicy pico and pork perfectly.